 Handling Events

-Most web applications require some measure of interactivity, where the user interface updates according to input.
+Most web applications require some measure of interactivity, where the user interface updates according to interactions like clicks and form inputs.
 To facilitate this, Crank provides several ways to listen to and trigger events.

 DOM Event Props